gvikei/CS373-Endangered-Animals/PITCHME.md

 ## <span class="fa-purple">What we could do better on</span>
 - Add more animals to the website (currently, only have 100).
 - Improve loading time of pages
-- Re-factor code for rendering models
+- Re-factor code to reduce duplicate code
 - Create a better user layout, font, color schemes, images
+- Integrate TravisCI with Google Cloud for continuous deployment

 ---
 ## <span class="fa-purple">What puzzled us</span>
 - Flask, Bootstrap, React
+  * Flask-CORS
 - Google cloud deployment
-  * Lots of 404 Errors and 502 Bad Gateway errors
+  * Running out of GCP credits
+  * Node module conflicts with Docker
   * Changed from App Engine to manually create Docker image and managing it with Kubernetes and Container Engine
-- React routing
 - Dealing with formatting and inconsistency of data from data source
-- Flask-CORS

 ---